Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 <img src="https://user-images.githubusercontent.com/252020/171221019-dcfa7a32-46a8-4ef5-bef1-7ee77ac945cd.png" width="40%">

-An index is modelled as:
+And an index is modelled as this "interface":

 ```c++
 template<typename KeyType>